 In this video, Dr. Biermann examines the sacrament of baptism—what it is and what it does.
 Biermann specifically addresses the practice of immersion and whether there is a scriptural basis for requiring it.

-This multimedia presentation on the Fifth Commandment emphasizes that the commandment is not simply about killing but more broadly about acting with a lack of love toward others.
+This multimedia presentation on the Sixth Commandment explores marriage as a foreshadowing of the relationship we will have with God in heaven.
 See the downloadable Instructor's Handbook for context, and for related exercises and lessons.
-The video is part of Images of Faith, a collection of supplementary confirmation materials available at no cost to…
+The video is part of Images of Faith, a collection of supplementary confirmation materials available at no cost to the schools and congregations of the…